e-tinkers/uc1609/README.md

 The `font5x7_numeric` only consists of 27 characters from ASCII 0x20(' ') to ASCII 0x3A(':') with a memory footprint of 135 bytes, it is ideal for applications where you only need some symbols and numeric numbers such as displaying date, time or + and - sign, etc. Refer to `test_UC1609_font5x7_numeric.ino` example for its usage.

 The `font5x7` provides *printable* range of ASCII from 0x20 to 0x7F.
-By default `font5x7` would be used if not explicitly set using `UC1609::setFont()` method.
+By default `font5x7` would be used if not explicitly set using `setFont()` method.
 It requires 480 bytes of flash memory.

 The `font5x7_symbol` add some emoji-alike icons and symbol between ASCII 0x00 and 0x1F in addition to include the range of `font5x7`.
 Memory footprint for the font is 640 bytes.